 Health and Safety

-Students allocated a workspace are required to comply with the University’s occupational health and safety requirements and you must attend a School induction within three months of occupancy.
-For the comfort of all occupants, food and drink may not be consumed in work areas.
+Students allocated a workspace are required to comply with the University’s occupational health and safety requirements and must attend a School induction within three months of occupancy.
+For the comfort of all occupants, food should not be consumed in work areas and any drinks should be in bottles or lidded cups.

 Access